Amine-bendaou/Accel-MAC-for-Deep-Learning/README_Tuto_MicroBlaze_RAM_Float16.md

 - Go to **Tools → Create and Package IP**.
 - Choose **“Create a new AXI4 peripheral”**.
 - Give a name and (optionally) a short description to your IP.
-  > 💡 It’s a good practice to add a description for clarity.
+  <span style="color:red"> 💡 It’s a good practice to add a description for clarity.

 ---